swift-nav/piksi_buildroot/README.md

 Without prior experience and instructions, it is recommended that the `DEV` and `FAILSAFE` images be ignored.

-A `PiksiMulti-*.bin` binary can be loaded onto the device using the console, or via usb thumbdrive auto-upgrade feature.
+A `PiksiMulti-*.bin` binary can be loaded onto the device using the Swift Console, or via usb thumbdrive auto-upgrade feature.

 ## Incremental Builds